 Luis Parada, Ph.D., Chair of Developmental Biology, was elected to the National Academy of Sciences in 2011.
-He holds the Diana and Richard C. Strauss Distinguished Chair in Developmental Biology and the Southwestern Ball Distinguished Chair in Basic Neuroscience Research.
+He holds the Diana and Richard C. Strauss Distinguished Chair in Developmental Biology and the Southwestern Ball Distinguished Chair in Nerve Regeneration Research.
 He also serves as Director of the Kent Waldrep Center for Basic Research on Nerve Growth and Regeneration.

 His laboratory focuses on the regulatory pathways that control the complex process of nervous system development and the consequences of inappropriate development, which can include behavioral and mood disorders, as well as cancer.

 In addition to NAS membership, Dr. Parada has received numerous honors, including election to the NAS’ Institute of Medicine and the American Academy of Arts and Sciences in 2007 and as a fellow of the American Association for the Advancement of Science in 2008.
 He was named an American Cancer Society Basic Research Professor in 2003.